Some Seventies Star Wars Inspired Silliness from a favourite…

 Starcrash (1979) trailer, sideshowcarny and photos © New World Pictures

 I’ve reviewed Christopher Plummer in about four of his movies and he is an actor that never fails to disappoint me.
-This may all change as I am reviewing Starcrash (1978) after remembering this unseen movie was one in my DVD collection.
-So after my Darlin’ Husband warned me that this film was complete hokum, with the one thought circling my mind “With Christopher Plummer it can’t be that bad…”, I prepared myself for the worst.
+This, however may all change as I am reviewing Starcrash (1978) after remembering this unseen movie was one in my DVD collection.
+After my Darlin’ Husband warned me that this film was complete hokum, with the one thought circling my mind “With Christopher Plummer, it can’t be that bad…”, I prepared myself for the worst.

 Looking at the DVD box it seemed harmless enough with three of the cast enticing me.
 Caroline Munro was last seen and enjoyed in the fun Dracula A.D.
-(1972) an almost tongue in cheek film on the Prince of Darkness.
+(1972).
+This film was an almost tongue in cheek film on the Prince of Darkness.
 There was also the Hoff, aka David Hasselhoff aka Knight Rider (1982-86), The Asylum’s Sharknado (1997-) favourite and 1980s – and beyond – heart-throb and singer.
 And of course the lovely Christopher Plummer.

 I’ve developed a wee bit of a crush on Plummer after reviewing more than a few of his films and it all started with a rewatch of his greatest role in The Sound of Music (1965).
 Back to the DVD box where the other acting names escaped me.
 Although one of the uncredited cast members faces continues to haunt me…

 a model of a spaceship hurtling through the galaxies.
 Kind of, as it was more chugging along.
 Also, it was supposed to look authentically convincing as a spacecraft but it looked more like a 1970s Airfix model of a digger from some angles.
 So it chugged along against the disco-inspired background.